 How Coventry Direct Can Help

-Facing the pressures of a terminal illness can still be stressful and all-consuming; getting the right level of care can make a big difference—both for you and your loved ones’ emotional and financial well being.
+Facing the pressures of a terminal illness can still be stressful and all-consuming; getting the right level of care — whether it be a CNA, HHA, or PCA — can make a big difference, both for you and your loved ones’ emotional and financial well-being.

 But there are ways to lessen some of the stress and worry.
-Selling an active life insurance policy for cash can alleviate some of the financial concerns that come with terminal diagnosis.
-If you have a life insurance policy, learn whether you qualify to sell your policy, and how much your policy is worth with expert guidance from Coventry Direct today
+Selling an active life insurance policy for cash can alleviate some of the financial concerns that come with a terminal diagnosis and allow you to procure the best possible home care provider.
+If you have a life insurance policy, learn whether you qualify to sell your policy, and how much your policy is worth with expert guidance from Coventry Direct today.